dergus/boilx/README.md

 ```bash
 boilx create -n <app_name> -t <template>
 ```
 - `-n` - name of the project being generated.
 A directory with this name will be created in the current working directory to contain project files.
+Parameter with name `appName` will be set with this value.
 - `-t` - url of a remote git repository or path in local directory with template.

 #### Optional parameters